jeqo/ak-docs/content/introduction/_index.md

 Topics in Kafka are always multi-producer and multi-subscriber: a topic can have zero, one, or many producers that write events to it, as well as zero, one, or many consumers that subscribe to these events.
-Events in a topic can be read as often as needed---unlike traditional messaging systems, events are not deleted after consumption.
+Events in a topic can be read as often as needed — unlike traditional messaging systems, events are not deleted after consumption.
 Instead, you define for how long Kafka should retain your events through a per-topic configuration setting, after which old events will be discarded.